miriamgrigsby/collision-conjecture-backend/README.md

 ### Installation

-The app back is built with a PostgreSQL database and Ruby on Rails which requires the following commands to run:
+The app back is built with Ruby on Rails which requires the following commands to run:

     Run bundle to install the gems if using Bundler

-    Run rails db:create

     Run rails db:migrate

+    Run rails db:seed

     Run rails s to start the server

-The app front is built with Vanilla JavaScript and jQuery requires the following commands to run:
+The app front is built with the JavaScript Library React requires the following commands to run:

-    Run lite-server
+    Run npm install

+    yes or y to run on a different server

+### Dependencies/Node Packages

+The app requires the JavaScript package Cesium and the react version Resium as well as their dependencies listed below:

+    npm install --save @craco/craco craco-cesium craco-plugin-react-hot-reload cesium resium

+    npm install react-hot-loader

 ### Features